jarrodmillman/pose-stats/description.md

 Through `CRAN`, the `R` community has been successful in enabling publication of many and varied software packages for statistical analysis.
-The packages differ widely in terms of adherence to best practices in software engineering, ranging from professional level (e.g. the tidy-verse package `tidyr`) to course projects from Master's or PhD courses.
+The packages differ widely in terms of adherence to best practices in software engineering, ranging from professional level to course projects from Master's or PhD courses.
 One of the successes of `CRAN` is that it broadly facilitates distribution of packages, although there is little oversight of how these packages are related.
-Certain subcommunities, such as tidy-verse and Bioconductor, do have governance models and guidelines on how packages should relate to one another, are released, and assure that standards are followed.
+Certain subcommunities, such as tidy-verse \cite{wickham2019welcome} and Bioconductor \cite{gentleman2004bioconductor}, do have governance models and guidelines on how packages should relate to one another, are released, and assure that standards are followed.

 In contrast to `R`, the statistical software environment in Python is most recognizable as larger foundational data-structure and algorithmic libraries such as `numpy` \cite{harris2020array}, `scipy` \cite{virtanen2020scipy}, `pandas` \cite{mckinney-proc-scipy-2010},